PyLops/pyproximal/joss/paper.md

 # Summary

+A broad class of problems in scientific disciplines ranging from image processing and astrophysics, to geophysics and medical imaging call for the optimization of convex, non-smooth objective functions.
+PyProximal is a Python-based library providing users with an extensive suite of state-of-the-art proximal operators and algorithms.

+Whereas practitioners are usually very familiar with gradient-based optimization and the associated first- or second-order iterative schemes commonly used to solve unconstrained, smooth optimization problems, proximal algorithms can be viewed as analogous tools for non-smooth and possibly constrained versions of such problems.
+These algorithms sit at a higher level of abstraction than classical algorithms like steepest descent or Newton’s method and require a basic operation to be performed at each iteration: the evaluation of the so-called proximal operator of the functional to be optimized.

+In summary, PyProximal aims to democratize the application of convex optimization to scientific problems, providing users with all the required building blocks (i.e., proximal operators and algorithms) to define and solve complex, convex objective functions in a high-level, abstract fashion, shielding them away from any unneeded mathematical and implementation details.

+# Statement of need

 `PyProximal` is a NUMFOCUS-affiliated Python package for convex optimization developed as an integral part of the `PyLops` framework.
 It provides practitioners in a variety of scientific disciplines with an easy-to-use Python based framework to define and solve composite convex objective functions arising in many modern inverse problems.
 Its API was